-Whilst Jesus is talking about the unity of the disciples serving one another, he's also telling them, and warning them of the significance of the fact that one of them is going to betray him.
+Whilst Jesus is talking about the unity of the disciples serving one another, he is also telling them, and warning them of the significance of the fact that one of them is going to betray him.
 One of them is going to turn away from them.
 This is also going to be a very traumatic event for the group of disciples.
-They'd been twelve together for three years on the road.
-Very shortly, Jesus is going to be taken away from them and very shortly Judas Iscariot is going to be taken away from them because he's going to go to the other side.
-He's going to go to the establishment.
-As we'll find out later on, once he's betrayed Jesus, he has a tremendous fit of remorse.
-He's absolutely heartbroken.
-He realises the terrible thing he's done and he commits suicide.
-He's gone from the group of disciples, so from the Twelve plus Jesus, they end up being eleven.
+They had been twelve together for three years on the road.
+Very shortly, Jesus is going to be taken away from them and Judas Iscariot is going to be taken away from them because he is going to go to the other side.
+He is going to go to the establishment.
+As we will find out later, once he has betrayed Jesus, he has a tremendous fit of remorse.
+He is absolutely heartbroken.
+He realises the terrible thing he has done and he commits suicide.
+He has gone from the group of disciples, so from the Twelve plus Jesus, they end up being eleven.
 No Jesus, no Judas Iscariot.
-They're going to need to love one another and support one another.
-They've got two traumatic and completely different events to come to terms with.
-What Jesus is doing in the Last Supper is, he's preparing his disciples through teaching and through action for very changed circumstances, which they're going to face very shortly.
+They are going to need to love one another and support one another.
+They have got two traumatic and completely different events to come to terms with.
+What Jesus is doing in the Last Supper is preparing his disciples, through teaching and action, for very changed circumstances, which they are going to face very shortly.
 Here, he quotes a passage of Scripture which comes from Psalm 41: 9.

 ‘He who shared my bread has turned against me’Psalm 41:9, NIV

 and he said that that is going to be fulfilled when one of the disciples turns against him, one who has shared his bread.
-In other words, one who's been with him on the journey, shared his meals, shared life together and even shared the bread of the Last Supper.
-Here again, this is a reference to Judas Iscariot, who very shortly will leave the Last Supper and head straight towards the Jewish rulers and Sanhedrin and the high priests and tell them where Jesus is going, so that they can send out a party of soldiers to arrest him.
+In other words, one who has been with him on the journey, shared his meals, shared life together and even shared the bread of the Last Supper.
+Here again, this is a reference to Judas Iscariot, who very shortly will leave the Last Supper and head straight towards the Jewish rulers, the Sanhedrin and the high priests and tell them where Jesus is going, so that they can send out a party of soldiers to arrest him.

 Jesus predicts this, and he said that this particular prediction was going to be fulfilled again.
-Psalm 41 was written by King David, and in Psalm 41, King David predicts that somebody close to him is going to turn against him.
+Psalm 41 was written by King David.
+King David predicts that somebody close to him is going to turn against him.
 It doesn't say in the psalm who that person is.
 There are a number of possible candidates of people who turned against King David but the most likely person that this prophesies about is one of his sons by the name of Absalom.
-David had a complex family - several wives and a number of different children by different wives - and one of his wives he'd married only after committing adultery with her.
+David had a complex family - several wives and a number of different children by different wives - and one of his wives he had married only after committing adultery with her.
 The first son from that union had died.
 The second son was Solomon, who ultimately became his successor.
-It was a very complicated family and David's sinful actions in the middle of his life led to a prophecy that his family life would be filled with difficulty in his later life, and that's exactly what happened.
+It was a very complicated family and David's sinful actions in the middle of his life led to a prophecy that his family life would be filled with difficulty in his later life, and that is exactly what happened.
 The supreme example of that was, while he was king of Israel, his son Absalom started a rebellion.
-He spent his time gathering discontented people and suggesting that he should be King rather than David, and then he actually gathered them together into a little army, and went to Jerusalem, and took over the capital city.
-David, the king of Israel, famous king of Israel, had for a time to leave the city, with his court, and then eventually he overcame Absalom.
+He spent his time gathering discontented people and suggesting that he should be king rather than David.
+Then he actually gathered them together into a little army, went to Jerusalem and took over the capital city.
+David, the king of Israel, the famous king of Israel, had for a time to leave the city, with his court, and then eventually he overcame Absalom.
 Absalom was killed and David was restored to the throne.
-This is the probable background to this particular verse - someone who's shared his bread, in that case a member of his own family has turned against him.
+This is the probable background to this particular verse - someone who has shared his bread, in that case a member of his own family has turned against him.
 The fulfilment here, is what we call a typological fulfilment, because King David is linked to Jesus in the sense that Jesus is David's successor.
-He is the son of David, as we've discussed on several occasions.
-He's a biological successor to David but he is receiving the royal throne that David was promised would last forever.
-He's going to become the king on the throne of David, as prophesied in 2 Samuel 7: 11 - 16.
+He is the son of David, as we have discussed on several occasions.
+He is a biological successor to David but he is receiving the royal throne that David was promised would last forever.
+He is going to become the king on the throne of David, as prophesied in 2 Samuel 7: 11 - 16.
 There would be an eternal dynasty.
 Jesus is David's son and, just as David had someone close to him who turned against him, rebelled against him, tried to undermine him and overthrow him, so Jesus is going to have someone close to him, in this case one of his twelve disciples, Judas Iscariot, turn against him and try to overthrow him and destroy him.
 In that typological sense, this prophecy is fulfilled.
-It's recapitulated something that happened to King David, happened in a similar way to David's successor, Jesus.
+It has recapitulated something that happened to King David, and happened in a similar way to David's successor, Jesus.
 Jesus is warning his disciples.

 ‘for even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many’.Mark 10:45, NIV